Our Top 5 Rides for Kids at The Universal Orlando Resort

 One Fish Two Fish Red Fish Blue Fish ride

-The One Fish Two Fish Red Fish Blue Fish ride is located in the Seuss Landing island in Islands of Adventure.
-The entire island of Seuss Landing is themed for the little ones and is based on works of Dr. Seuss as it is filled with all his characters and story lines.
+The One Fish Two Fish Red Fish Blue Fish ride is located in the Seuss Landing in Universal’s Islands of Adventure.
+The entire Seuss Landing area is themed for the little ones and is based on works of Dr. Seuss as it is filled with all his characters and story lines.

 After you buckle yourself into your “fish”, you need fly your fish up & down while spinning round & round to avoid getting wet from the fountains.
 But since most days in Florida are very hot, the water is quite refreshing.
 While riding you will listen to great themed Dr. Seuss music – “Here we go!”.